chadtopaz/computational-linear-algebra/README.md

 ## Course Details

 Each link below leads to a course unit page.
-My course is designed around week-long units on a Tuesday/Thursday teaching schedule, and you will see that reflected.
-Students turn in problem sets and self-reflective writing for each unit, but I have removed the submission of those items from this public-facing course site.
-In my on-the-ground course on my campus, I spend the first calendar week of class (which is actually only one-half week of instructional time) on introductory activities, and I have also eliminated those from this public-facing version of the course.
+A few characteristics of my on-the-ground course include:

+* Ungrading
+* Flipped classroom style, including pre-class quizzes
+* Organization around weekly blocks of material
+* An introductory half-week that gets students oriented to the course

+To enable you to make easy and flexible use of the resources here, I have eliminated these elements ffrom this public-facing version of the course.

+The course units are below.

-R Bootcamp
+## R Bootcamp

-How Computers Store Numbers
+## How Computers Store Numbers

-Linear Systems
+## Linear Systems

-Solving Linear Systems
+## Solving Linear Systems

-Recap Exercise I
+## Recap Exercise I

-Interpolation
+## Interpolation

-Least Squares I
+## Least Squares I

-Least Squares II
+## Least Squares II

-Eigenvalues
+## Eigenvalues

-Principal Component Analysis
+## Principal Component Analysis

-Topological Data Analysis
+## Topological Data Analysis

-Recap Exercise II
+## Recap Exercise II